 - I know you are tired of me saying this, but if you don’t have one, please get a good instant-read digital meat thermometer.
 It will make all of the difference in the world.

 - If you have never trussed a chicken (which is really just tying the legs together), check out this how-to video.
-You don’t have to do it, but trussing ensures that the chicken cooks evenly.
+You don’t have to do it, but trussing ensures that it cooks evenly.

 Need more menu ideas or recipes?
 You can find all of my chicken recipes here.